brady-alchemy/aa-sdk-staging/site/smart-accounts/sponsoring-gas.md

 # Sponsoring Gas

-Do you find gas fees a challenge for your dApp users?
-Alchemy's [Gas Manager](https://dashboard.alchemy.com/gas-manager) lets you sponsor gas for specific accounts, offering a seamless experience for your users.
-This guide walks you through using the Gas Manager to send sponsored user operations from a smart account.
+Gas fees are a significant barrier to entry for a new user in your dapp.
+With Account Kit you can remove this barrier by sponsoring gas fees for transactions via the [Gas Manager](https://docs.alchemy.com/docs/gas-manager-services).
+In this guide you will learn how to create a gas policy, configure spending limits, and send sponsored user operations from a smart account.

-## How to Sponsor Gas: A Step-by-Step Guide
+## How to Sponsor Gas

-If you've set up a project and installed the necessary packages, follow these steps to sponsor gas for your users:
+After [installing `aa-sdk`](/getting-started#install-the-packages) in your project, follow these steps to sponsor gas.

 ### 1. Set Up the Provider

-Start by creating a provider.
+First, create an `AlchemyProvider`.
 You'll use this to send user operations and interact with the blockchain.
-Here's how to create a provider with `AlchemyProvider`:

 <<< @/snippets/provider.ts

 Remember to replace `ALCHEMY_API_KEY` with your Alchemy API key.
-If you don't have one, you can get it from the [Alchemy dashboard](https://dashboard.alchemy.com/).
+If you don't have one yet, you can create an API key on the [Alchemy dashboard](https://dashboard.alchemy.com/).

-### 2. Define and Implement the Gas Manager Policy
+### 2. Create a Gas Manager Policy

-Gas manager policies are your custom rules that decide when you'll sponsor a user operation.
-Create a gas policy by visiting the [Gas Manager](https://dashboard.alchemy.com/gas-manager) and clicking the ["Create Policy" button](https://dashboard.alchemy.com/gas-manager/policy/create).
-After setting up a policy, you can view its policy id on the Gas Manager dashboard.
-You'll need this id to connect your provider with the Gas Manager.
+A gas manager policy is a set of rules to define which user operations are eligible for gas sponsorship.
+You can configure the following
+* Spending rules:
+* Allowlist:
+* Blocklist:
+* Policy duration:

-In the code snippet below, replace `GAS_MANAGER_POLICY_ID` with your policy id.
-For more insights on gas policies and creating them, refer to the guide on [setting up a gas manager policy](https://docs.alchemy.com/docs/setup-a-gas-manager-policy).
+To learn more refer to the guide on [setting up a gas manager policy](https://docs.alchemy.com/docs/setup-a-gas-manager-policy).

+Once you've decided on policy rules for your app, [create a policy](https://dashboard.alchemy.com/gas-manager/policy/create) in the Gas Manager dashboard.

+### 3. Link the Policy to your Provider

+Next, you need to link the gas policy to your provider.
+You will see your Policy ID at the top of the dashboard.
+Copy it and then replace the `GAS_MANAGER_POLICY_ID` in the snippet below.

 ::: code-group